-China-led Asian trade bloc pushes ahead as India steps aside
+China-led Asian trade bloc pushes ahead as India drops out

-NONTHABURI, Thailand (AP) — A 16-nation trade initiative backed by China is pushing ahead as India, facing fierce domestic opposition to its market-opening requirements, stands aside.
+NONTHABURI, Thailand (AP) — A 16-nation trade initiative backed by China is pushing ahead as India, facing fierce domestic opposition to its market-opening requirements, has dropped out.

-Leaders of countries involved in the Regional Comprehensive Economic Partnership said Monday that they had resolved differences but India was not in agreement.
+Leaders of countries involved in the Regional Comprehensive Economic Partnership said Monday that they had resolved differences, but India said it was out.
 Seven years after talks began, the signing of a final deal was pushed back to next year.

 India has balked at exposing its farmers and factories to more foreign competition, especially from China.
+It decided not to join the initiative because of an “inadequate protection against import surge,” among a list of reasons the foreign ministry circulated after leaders met.

-A statement issued after leaders met said, “India has significant outstanding issues, which remain unresolved.”
+“India had significant issues of core interest that remain unresolved,” Ministry of External Affairs East Secretary Vijay Thakur Singh said at a news conference late Monday.

-It said talks would continue to try to mend those differences.
-India’s final decision “will depend on satisfactory resolution of these issues.”
+She said the agreement was not “fair and balanced,” and that Prime Minister Narendra Modi worried that it would pinch India’s most vulnerable people.

 The other RCEP members include the 10 nations belonging to the Association of Southeast Asian Nations, China, Japan, South Korea, Australia and New Zealand.